syvita/sypool/README.md

 Once you commit Bitcoin, after the cooldown, you can take your share out (if you want), even if all our services go down.
 This is ensured by the smart contract and requires no manual intervention from us.

 The only trust is that we use the Bitcoin to mine.
 Basically everything else is automated and trustless through the contract.
-And if we don't use the Bitcoin to mine, 20% of the 5% fee goes towards collateral providers, to reduce risk.
+And if we don't use the Bitcoin to mine, 20% of the 5% fee goes towards collateral providers, to reduce risk (when activated).

 ![repo header gradient](readme-img/repo-header.png "repo header gradient")